Fooling Ourselves: The Cost of Overoptimism

 Fooling Ourselves with Positive Thinking

 Research found something interesting about positive thinking.
 When the positive thinking was disconnected from reality, it didn’t motivate.
 And in many cases, it did the opposite.
-Gabriele Oettingen explains “positive fantasies, wishes, and dreams detached from an assessment of past experience didn’t translate into motivation to act toward a more energized, engaged life.
-It translated into the opposite” (2014, Kindle location 241).
+Gabriele Oettingen explains that “positive fantasies, wishes, and dreams” detached from “an assessment of past experience didnโt translate into motivation to act toward a more energized, engaged life.
+It translated into the opposite” (Oettingen, 2014).

 Without proper knowledge, positive color coating of errors may reinforce confidence where skills and knowledge are lacking.
 I call this misdirected confidence.
 We need doubt in areas we need to develop.
 Not doubt in ourselves but doubt in our skills in that particular area.